 Wayne Weekly Gazette

 The Gazette was published during the formative years of “Louella,” J. Henry Askin’s fledgeling suburban community.
-Askin had a town hall, Lyceum, and Presbyterian Church built in the few short years of Louella’s existence prior to the Depression of 1873.
+Askin built a town hall, Lyceum, and Presbyterian Church in the few short years of Louella’s existence prior to the Depression of 1873, and those three structures are featured in the newspaper’s decorative masthead.
 The accounts of life in Louella/Wayne during these years are a priceless record documenting the earliest years of the town’s existence.

 The Wayne Signal